Greenland vs Nepal Comparison

 While Nepal ranks lower overall compared to Greenland, specific areas demonstrate competitive advantages:

-Nepal demonstrates advantages in: • Nepal has 1,449.3x higher population density • Nepal has 531.3x higher population • Nepal has 2.0x higher renewable energy usage
+Nepal demonstrates advantages in: • Nepal has 14.2x higher GDP • Nepal has 1,449.3x higher population density • Nepal has 531.3x higher population • Nepal has 4.5x higher internet speed

 Overall Evaluation